example42/psick/README.md

 The ```vagrant``` directory contains different Vagrant environments with the relevant toolset that can be used to test the same control-repo.
 They are fully customizable by editing the ```config.yaml``` file.

+The ```skeleton``` directory contains a module skeleton you can use, and modify, to generate new modules based on the skeleton structure.